smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 # 2. Building Web Services using Maven

+## 2.1 Building Using Make

 If you have installed make (i.e. you are building the Postgrs port from Scratch), run make from the root of the github repository, e.g. *C:\Users\Peter\Documents\GitHub\rapidInquiryFacility*

+This method requires 7zip to be installed in *C:\Program Files\7-Zip\7z.exe*

 The following make targets are provided: